devGod1994/brickellpaymentgateway-plugin/README.txt

 * Improvement: Update PHP docs
 * Remove: Asynchronous loading of transaction data in the order overview to avoid hammering the backend with HTTP requests in case of large order views.
 * Add: Transaction data caching.
 Currently only used in order list view.
-* Add: Introducing filter woocommerce_pensopay_transaction_cache_enabled to enable/disable transaction caching.
+* Add: Introducing filter woocommerce_BrickellPay_transaction_cache_enabled to enable/disable transaction caching.
 Defaults to true.
-* Add: Introducing filter woocommerce_pensopay_transaction_cache_expiration to control how long transactions are cached for.
+* Add: Introducing filter woocommerce_BrickellPay_transaction_cache_expiration to control how long transactions are cached for.
 Defaults to one week.
 * Improvement: Move transaction data in the order overview from the shipping_address column to a separate payment column.
 Includes an updated UI.
-* Add: Introducing hook woocommerce_pensopay_accepted_callback to target any accepted callback
+* Add: Introducing hook woocommerce_BrickellPay_accepted_callback to target any accepted callback
 * Remove: variables.plugin_version on payment creations.
 * Add: Shopsystem data to payment creations - name + version
-* Add: New filter 'woocommerce_pensopay_transaction_params_shopsystem'
+* Add: New filter 'woocommerce_BrickellPay_transaction_params_shopsystem'

 = 4.8.4 =
 * Add vat_rate to refund requests

 = 4.8.3 =
 * Add check for change_payment request in callback handler when authorizing new subscriptions to avoid subscriptions going into 'processing' limbo.
-* Update ard logos to svg according to the new payment window from PensoPay
+* Update ard logos to svg according to the new payment window from BrickellPay
 * Add iDEAL logo
 * Add UnionPay logo
 * Add Cirrus logo
 * Add BankAxess logo
-* Add filter: woocommerce_pensopay_checkout_gateway_icon_url
+* Add filter: woocommerce_BrickellPay_checkout_gateway_icon_url
 * Move client redirect for bulk actions inside permission check to avoid incorrect redirects for regular users.
 * Add additional checks for vat rates to avoid division by zero errors.
 * Update 'Test up to' to 4.9.0

 = 4.8.2 =
-* Add filter woocommerce_pensopay_order_number_for_api
+* Add filter woocommerce_BrickellPay_order_number_for_api
 * Change order of transaction ID meta key searches

 = 4.8.1 =